DaveParillo/cisc192-reader/docs/_sources/chapter4/nested.rst.txt

 nevertheless, nested conditionals get difficult to read very quickly.
 In general, it is a good idea to avoid them when you can.

-On the other hand, this kind of **nested structure** is common, and we will see it again, so you better get used to it.
+On the other hand, this kind of **nested structure** is common, so it is important to be able read nested code, regardless of whether it is a best practice or not.

 .. tabbed:: self_check